The 23 Best Ways to Quit Smoking

 Instead of a cigarette break at work, play a game of solitaire on your computer

 It takes about the same time and is much more fun (although, like cigarettes, it can get addictive).
 If your company prohibits games like that, find another five-minute diversion: a phone call, a stroll, or eating a piece of fruit outdoors (but not where smokers congregate).
+Don’t miss what ex-smokers reveal actually helped them stop smoking for good.

 Picture yourself playing tennis